Academic Bodies

 jan.hlavac@upol.cz

 Prof. RNDr.
-Jan Hlaváč, Ph.D., (*1969) is a graduate of Analytical Chemistry at the Faculty of Science, Palacký University Olomouc.
+Jan Hlaváč, Ph.D., (*1969), graduated in Analytical Chemistry from the Faculty of Science at Palacký University Olomouc.
 There he also received his Ph.D. in Organic Chemistry in 1997.
-He was appointed associate professor in the same field in 2001 and professor in 2015.
+He was appointed associate professor in the same field in 2001 and professor in 2015 at the recommendation of Masaryk University.

-His research is focused on the development of new synthetic methods usable for the preparation of organic compounds, synthesis of compounds with antitumor activity, systems for targeted drug delivery and drug release, and more recently in the development of new fluorescent probes to detect various biochemical processes and the presence of relevant biomolecules inside cells.
-He published the results of his research as a co-author in more than 90 scientific articles, which were cited more than 750 times.
+His research focuses on the development of new synthetic methods for the preparation of organic compounds, the synthesis of compounds with antitumor activity, systems for targeted drug delivery and monitoring of their release.
+Recently, his research group has been working on the development of new fluorescent probes for detecting various biochemical processes and the presence of relevant biomolecules inside cells.
+He has published the results of his research as a co-author in more than 100 scientific articles, which have been cited more than 1000 times.

-He gained experience in managing human resources and scientific projects through his many years as head of the Department of Organic Chemistry, as well as chairing the Expert Group of Organic, Bioorganic and Pharmaceutical Chemistry of the Czech Chemical Society, GACR panel, Experientia Foundation Grant Committee, etc.
+He gained experience in managing human resources and scientific projects through his long-term work as head of the Department of Organic Chemistry, as well as through his chairmanship of the Expert Group for Organic, Bioorganic, and Pharmaceutical Chemistry of the Czech Chemical Society, his membership in the GA ČR panel, the Experientia Foundation grant committee, etc.

-As a solver or co-solver, he has participated in a number of research projects focused on organic or medicinal chemistry.
-His research work included students of all levels of study and a number of workers from abroad as part of their postdoctoral internship.
+As a principal investigator or co-investigator, he has participated in a number of research projects focused on organic and medicinal chemistry.
+His research work has involved students at all levels of study and a number of foreign researchers as part of their postdoctoral internships.

-In his free time, he looks for new challenges in the field of care for marine animals, sports cynology and the development of his physical and mental capacities for the restful survival of today.
+In his free time, he seeks new challenges in the field of marine animal care, construction, extension, renovation, and demolition of family homes and adjacent buildings, and the development of his physical and mental capacities for a peaceful survival in today's world.

 lucie.plihalova@upol.cz